 What is Alcohol Use Disorder?

-According to the National Institute on Alcohol Abuse and Alcoholism, alcohol use disorder (ADU) is a medical diagnosis of severe problem drinking.
+According to the National Institute on Alcohol Abuse and Alcoholism, and alcohol use disorder (ADU) is a medical diagnosis of severe problem drinking.
 AUD is a chronic relapsing brain disease defined by

 - Compulsive alcohol use,